The Ultimate Paralegal Guide (2020)

 In layman’s terms: why should you get the job?

 This bit should be easy.
-Remember we were talking about how your CV should be tasked focussed?
+Remember we were talking about how your CV should be focused?
 Well, your cover letter is no different.

 Make sure that you know the qualities this particular firm wants to see in their paralegals and then simply align each of your experiences with these qualities.
-If you’re still not sure how to do this make sure to take a look at this article on the Jump Academy.
+If you’re still not sure we have tons more information on paralegal cover letters.

 To do this part well, keep asking yourself: what was my impact?